 Early Career in Entertainment

-She was 17 when she first appeared in a film which was called Geld Auf Der Strase—a German project.
-Her career in entertainment made a strong presence in the Czechoslavakian and German productions during those days.
-The film called Extase from 1932 Germany brought Hedy to the attention of Hollywood producers.
+She was 17 when Lamarr first appeared in a film, called “Geld Auf Der Strase” (Money On The Road).
+Her career in entertainment made a strong presence in the Czechoslovakian and German productions of that time.
+The German film “Extase” in 1932 brought Hedy to the attention of Hollywood producers.
 A few years later, she became an MGM contract star.

-In 1997, the invention was honored because the Electronic Frontier Foundation gave Lamarr credits—although belated, for her contributing work for the technology.
+In 1997, the invention was honored by the Electronic Frontier Foundation which gave Lamarr credit, although belatedly, for her contribution to this technology.
 Today, the work done by Lamarr and Anthiel is the basis for the modern spread-spectrum communication technology.
 It is the idea behind Bluetooth, Wi-Fi connections, and GPS.